walterhiggins/WMPJS/README.md

     preferences[ player.name ] = color;

 We can add any property we like to an object using the `[]` square brackets and putting the property name inside the square brackets.
-The property name does not have to be an object literal like `'age'` or `'address'`, it can be any javascript expression which evaluates to a string.
+The property name does not have to be an object literal like `'age'` or `'address'`, it can be any Javascript expression which evaluates to a string.
 So in this case, whatever the player's name is becomes a new property of the preferences object - a key by which the preferences can be looked up.

 The *command()* function creates a new `/jsp chatcolor` command which will invoke the *chatcolor()* function and which will provide the *textcolors.names* array as a list of color names as hints when the player hits the TAB key.